Classic lateral thinking puzzles – new twists – multiple solutions – clues – and a reader challenge to submit your own original answers

 .

-Answer – The woman was being kept a prisoner in the cellar.
+Classic answer – The woman was being kept a prisoner in the cellar.

-Muxy’s Answer – The woman was stationed as a security guard outside a bank’s underground vault.
+Muxy’s answer – The woman was stationed as a security guard outside a bank’s underground vault.
 She succumbed to temptation but lost her nerve so turned herself into police.

 – – – – –